wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/Troubleshooting.md

 Edge Data Store supports a diagnostics namespace that is used to store streams containing [diagnostic](xref:EdgeDataStoreDiagnostics) information from Edge Data Store itself.
 As with any other stream data stored in the Edge Storage component, you can egress this to either a PI Web Server or OSIsoft Cloud Services to monitor the state of a system remotely.

-In addition to diagnostics data, all components in Edge Data Store support OMF Health messages.
-You configure Health messages with the [Health Endpoint configuration](xref:SystemHealthEndpointsConfiguration), to send Health data to either PI Web Server or OSIsoft Cloud Service endpoints for remote monitoring of devices.
+In addition to diagnostics data, all components in Edge Data Store support OMF health messages.
+You configure health messages with the [Health endpoint configuration](xref:SystemHealthEndpointsConfiguration), to send health data to either PI Web Server or OSIsoft Cloud Service endpoints for remote monitoring of devices.

 ## OMF ingress